 Specifies how to reject IPv4 traffic.
-By default, Zorp simply drops the traffic without notifying the client (DenyIPv4.DROP).
-The following values are available: DenyIPv4.DROP, DenyIPv4.TCP_RESET,
+By default, the traffic is simply dropped without notifying the client (DenyIPv4.DROP).
+The following values are available: DenyIPv4.DROP, DenyIPv4.TCP_RESET, DenyIPv4.ICMP_NET_UNREACHABLE, DenyIPv4.ICMP_HOST_UNREACHABLE, DenyIPv4.ICMP_PROTO_UNREACHABLE, DenyIPv4.ICMP_PORT_UNREACHABLE, DenyIPv4.ICMP_NET_PROHIBITED, DenyIPv4.ICMP_HOST_PROHIBITED, DenyIPv4.ICMP_ADMIN_PROHIBITED ipv6_setting (complex)

-DenyIPv4.ICMP_NET_UNREACHABLE, DenyIPv4.ICMP_HOST_UNREACHABLE,

-DenyIPv4.ICMP_PROTO_UNREACHABLE, DenyIPv4.ICMP_PORT_UNREACHABLE,

-DenyIPv4.ICMP_NET_PROHIBITED, DenyIPv4.ICMP_HOST_PROHIBITED,

-DenyIPv4.ICMP_ADMIN_PROHIBITED

-When the DenyIPv4.TCP_RESET option is used, Zorp sends the TCP RESET packet as if it was sent by the target server.
+When the DenyIPv4.TCP_RESET option is used, the TCP RESET packet is sent as if it was sent by the target server.

-When using an ICMP option, Zorp sends the appropriate ICMP packet, just like a router would.
+When using an ICMP option, the appropriate ICMP packet is sent, just like a router would.